FrederikLL/JSP2/README.md

-## Explain, using a relevant example, a full JavaScript backend including relevant test cases to test the REST-API (not on the ## production ##database)
+## Explain, using a relevant example, a full JavaScript backend including relevant test cases to test the REST-API (not on the production database)

+see project

 ## (r) Demonstrate, using your own code-samples, decisions you have made regarding → normalization vs denormalization